riicchhaarrd/unlinker_xenon/README.md

 # unlinker_xenon
-Call of Duty 2 XBox 360 FastFile Reader
+Call of Duty 2 XBox 360 FastFile Research

+Work in progress, semi-works at the moment